← Home

 Cliché density correlation with detection0.60

 The researchers used GPT-4, Claude, and Gemini with carefully designed prompts.
-Bigger models with better prompts still get flagged as AI.
-The problem is not prompt quality.
-Style lives deeper than instruction-following can reach.
+Bigger models with better prompts still got flagged.
+The problem is not prompt quality; style lives deeper than instruction-following can reach.

 Fine-Tuning Results